glowlabs-org/glow-contracts/README.md

 ## Governance Proposals
 Governance has 5 types of proposals.
 Proposals are created by spending nominations.
 The cost to create a proposal grows by 10% for each active proposal.
 Proposals are active for 16 weeks after they are created.
 Once created, other nomination holders can use their nominations to elect a proposal.
 Each week, the proposal with the most nominations is elected as the 'most popular proposal'.
 Once elected, there is a 4 week period in which the proposal is reviewed by the veto council and ratified/rejected by glow stakers.
+If the proposal is ratified and is not-vetoed by the veto council, its intents are acted upon and result in state changes for the ecosystem.
+Below are the 5 types of governance proposals.

 1. Veto Council Elections
     - A veto council election can at most add and remove exactly one council member at a time.